Reading time: 17 minutes

 For foods high in fibre opt for bran-based cereal, beans, whole grain pasta and bread, nuts and porridge.

-Lastly, there’s three diet-specific home remedies that have been scientifically researched for their impact on collagen production: royal jelly, cayenne pepper and green tea.
+Lastly, there are three diet-specific home remedies that have been scientifically researched for their impact on collagen production: royal jelly, cayenne pepper and green tea.

 Royal jelly is a honey-like substance taken from secretions of a worker bee and during a set of experiments, proved that it had the power to protect skin and enhance collagen production.